Github-sanket07sett/AFC-Asian-Cup-2023-QATAR-/README.md

 ## Data Sources
 https://fbref.com/en/comps/664/2024/2024-league-Stats
 ## Tools & Technologies
-1. Excel:- Data Cleaning
+1. Excel:-  For data cleaning, transformation, and initial analysis.
-2. Power Bi:- Data Visualisation
+2. Power Bi:-For creating interactive dashboards and visualizations.
 ## Key insights
 1. 'FW' has noticeably more SoT/90.
 2. 'FW' and 'MF' have noticeably more SoT.